fok666/public-cv/README.md

 #### Procesor Group as Senior Cloud Solutions Architect for 8 years
 - Strategically designed and implemented cloud architectures tailored to specific client requirements, enabling efficient workload migration and the effective deployment of cloud-native applications.
-- Applied extensive knowledge of DevSecOps engineering principles in the utilization of Azure Kubernetes Services and AWS Elastic Container - Services, driving continuous integration and deployment for improved software delivery.
+- Applied extensive knowledge of DevSecOps engineering principles in the utilization of Azure Kubernetes Services (AKS) and AWS Elastic Container Services (ECS), driving continuous integration and deployment for improved software delivery.
 - Led the optimization of database workloads across both cloud and on-premises systems, ensuring high performance and seamless data management in line with architectural best practices.
 - Worked with a broad range of applications, vendors and technologies bringing custom, cost-effective solutions to clients and users.

 #### Pitrez as Java developer and Oracle Infrastructure consultant and for 6 years
 - Developed Java-based applications for healthcare industry compliance management and reporting.
 - Deployed and migrated dozens of Oracle Database Real Application Clusters (RAC) databases across many platforms, sizes and industry sectors.
-- Deployed and integrated highly available clusters of Oracle Fusion Middleware, delivering robust environments and comprehensive documentation to clients and users.
+- Deployed and integrated highly available application clusters of Oracle Fusion Middleware, delivering robust environments and comprehensive documentation to clients and users.

 ### Employment history: